Applied Behavior Analysis

 Board Certified Behavior Analysts (BCBA)

 Kerri is the head of our department and lead BCBA.
-She has been with NWBHS for over 2 years.
+She has been with NWBHS for over 5 years.
 She graduated with her bachelors from Saint Mary's College-Notre Dame with a major in Communication Disorders and Psychology.
 While at Saint Mary's College she was the President of Autism Speaks-U. Following Saint Mary's she attended The Chicago School of Professional Psychology and received a Masters of Science in Applied Behavior Analysis.
-Kerri's passion for helping others started at an early age and she has been working with individuals with disabilities for over 10 years now.
-When Kerri's not working she loves to hang out with friends and family, travel, and get lost in a book.
+Kerri's passion for helping others started at an early age and she has been working with individuals with disabilities for over 15 years now.
+When Kerri's not working she loves to hang out with friends and family and dog Bingo, travel, and get lost in a book.
 She's a die hard Notre Dame football fan and all around sports lover.

 Melissa Burke, B.A.
 Applied Behavioral Science

-Melissa has worked with children with Autism for over eight years.
+Melissa has worked with children with Autism for over Thirteen years.
 She is a graduate of Eureka College where she earned her Bachelor's of Applied Science in Special Education.
 Melissa is credentialed as an RBT with the Behavior Analyst Certification Board.
 Melissa enjoys working with children of all ages, and loves being a part of each child's milestone and skill development.
 Melissa was raised in the Chicagoland area, but moved here from Ohio when she was a small child.
-Melissa enjoys everything Chicago has to offer, and enjoys exploring the city with her family and friends.
+Melissa enjoys spending time with her husband Mark and her puppy Delores.

 Still Have Questions?